 Abstract

-Amyloid-Related Imaging Abnormalities (ARIA) on MRI are frequently observed adverse events in the context of amyloid β (Aβ) immunotherapy trials in patients with Alzheimer’s disease (AD).
-The underlying histopathology and pathophysiological mechanisms of ARIA remain largely unknown, although coexisting cerebral amyloid angiopathy (CAA) may play a key role.
+Hemorrhagic Amyloid-Related Imaging Abnormalities (ARIA-H) on MRI are frequently observed adverse events in the context of amyloid β (Aβ) immunotherapy trials in patients with Alzheimer’s disease (AD).
+The underlying histopathology and pathophysiological mechanisms of ARIA-H remain largely unknown, although coexisting cerebral amyloid angiopathy (CAA) may play a key role.
+Here, we used ex vivo MRI in cases that underwent Aβ immunotherapy during life to screen for hemorrhagic lesions and assess underlying tissue and vascular alterations.
+We hypothesized that these lesions would be associated with severe CAA.

-Ten cases (iAD) were selected from the long-term follow-up study of patients who enrolled in the first clinical trial of active Aβ immunization for AD.
-Eleven matched non-immunized AD cases (cAD) were used as ‘controls’.
-Formalin-fixed occipital brain slabs were imaged at 7T MRI to screen for possible ARIA.
-Samples with and without possible hemorrhagic ARIA (ARIA-H) were cut and stained.
+Ten cases were selected from the long-term follow-up study of patients who enrolled in the first clinical trial of active Aβ immunization with AN1792 for AD (iAD cases).
+Eleven matched non-immunized AD cases from an independent brain brank were used as ‘controls’ (cAD cases).
+Formalin-fixed occipital brain slices were imaged at 7T MRI to screen for hemorrhagic lesions (i.e. microbleeds and cortical superficial siderosis).
+Samples with and without hemorrhagic lesions were cut and stained.
 AI-assisted quantification of Aβ plaque area, cortical and leptomeningeal CAA area, density of iron and calcium positive cells, and reactive astrocytes and activated microglia was performed.

-On ex vivo MRI, possible ARIA-H in the form of cortical superficial siderosis were observed in 5/10 iAD cases compared to 1/11 cAD cases.
-No evidence for cerebral edema (ARIA-E) was found.
-On histopathology, possible ARIA-H corresponded to iron and calcium positive deposits in the cortex.
-Within the iAD group, areas with possible ARIA-H on MRI revealed greater leptomeningeal CAA and concentric splitting of the vessel walls compared to areas without possible ARIA-H. Moreover, greater density of iron positive cells in the cortex was associated with lower Aβ plaque area and a trend towards increased post-vaccination antibody titers.
+On ex vivo MRI, cortical superficial siderosis was observed in 5/10 iAD cases compared to 1/11 cAD cases (κ = 0.5).
+On histopathology, these areas revealed iron and calcium positive deposits in the cortex.
+Within the iAD group, areas with siderosis on MRI revealed greater leptomeningeal CAA and concentric splitting of the vessel walls compared to areas without siderosis.
+Moreover, greater density of iron positive cells in the cortex was associated with lower Aβ plaque area and a trend towards increased post-vaccination antibody titers.

-These findings suggest that ARIA-H in the context of Aβ immunotherapy may result in lasting neuropathological alterations and support a proposed mechanism in which clearance of parenchymal Aβ along the vasculature may trigger ARIA-H. Future studies are needed to determine whether these findings apply more broadly to other forms of ARIA and ARIA associated with passive immunotherapy, especially with the recent approval of aducanumab as a treatment for AD.
+This work highlights the use of ex vivo MRI to investigate the neuropathological correlates of hemorrhagic lesions observed in the context of Aβ immunotherapy.
+These findings suggest a possible role for CAA in the formation of ARIA-H, awaiting confirmation in future studies that include brain tissue of patients who received passive immunotherapy against Aβ with available in vivo MRI during life.

 Keywords: amyloid β, immunotherapy, cerebral amyloid angiopathy, siderosis

+Abbreviations:

+Aβ: amyloid β

+AD: Alzheimer’s disease

+AI: artificial intelligence

+APOE: apolipoprotein

+ARIA: amyloid-related imaging abnormalities

+CAA: cerebral amyloid angiopathy

+CD68: cluster of differentiation 68

+DAB: 3,3'-Diaminobenzidine

+FLAIR: fluid-attenuated inversion recovery

+GFAP: glial fibrillary acidic protein

+GRE: gradient echo

+H&E: hematoxylin & eosin

+PiB: Pittsburgh compound B

+TSE: turbo spin echo

 Introduction